Insecticides and Pesticides: Organochlorines, Organophosphates and Carbamates

 Laboratory diagnosis: cholinesterase assay and matrices

 Cholinesterase activity is the cornerstone biochemical marker of OP and carbamate exposure.
-NTA tests three facts: the two enzymes, the Ellman principle, and the wavelength.
+The key parameters are the two enzymes, the Ellman principle, and the detection wavelength.

 Plasma butyrylcholinesterase (BChE, pseudo-cholinesterase).
 Hepatic origin, half-life about 12 days.
 Falls within hours of OP exposure, recovers in 1-2 weeks.
 Sensitive but not specific (also depressed in liver disease, malnutrition and certain genetic variants).